amida-tech/recruitment-registry/api/docs/api.md

 	});
 ```

 The server responds with the question `id` in the response body.
-In the rest of this other questions specified in this section is also assumed to be posted similarly.
+In the rest of this document other questions specified in this section is also assumed to be posted similarly.

 ##### Surveys
 <a name="admin-surveys"/>